 Plenary 6: Knowledge sharing: Key Interest of the whole feed chain

-Knowledge is power— the best way to improve feed safety management practices in the companies in the whole feed supply chain is to invest in learning of people active in the daily operations.
-The industry is ready to bring together the efforts to respond to the need of the every individual in different sectors in the whole feed supply chain in a non-competitive way.
+Knowledge is power.
+The best way to improve feed safety management practices in companies in the whole feed supply chain, is to invest in educating people actively in daily operations.
+The industry is ready to bring together the need of individuals in different sectors of the whole feed supply chain in a non-competitive way.

 Host and presentor

 Donatello Piras is a chairman, presenter and moderator with years of experience at home in the Netherlands and abroad.
 Donatello hosts over close to a hundred meetings a year as an emcee, moderator and host for companies, governments, NGOs and the education sector.
 He has attained broad based experience in leading a variety of special events and conferences where he specializes in interaction and engagement with speakers and public.
 Donatello’s energetic approach in the many roles he plays is characterized by professionalism and enthusiasm.
 Donatello presents in Dutch, as well as English, German and Italian.

 Donatello is an all-round generalist with a multifaceted background as a communication consultant, journalist and moderator that allows him to expertly navigate a broad range of topics in depth.
 Some of these topics include: energy transition & climate, agricultural marketing & communications, finance, education, healthcare, tax & tax avoidance, advocacy and legal representation, sustainability, logistics, as well as export and retail practices.

 Principal Trainer- Sindirações & Owner- Angela Pellegrino Consultores